 - Use software license audit tools to prepare a list of the software installed on each University-owned machine in your department/area.
 Exclude executable files such as installer files, temporary files, and executable files associated with components of a particular program.
 You are looking for the primary executable file that is used to run each program.
 This means the executable file that is run when you select a program from a menu or double-click its icon.
 Use the contents of a Windows computer's "Start" menu or and Apple computer’s “Launch Pad” as a guide.

 - Collect and tally the audit reports for all software application programs used on all University-owned computers in your area to determine the total number of licenses that you should have for each application.

 - Using your area's purchase records, including purchase records from Software Distribution Services and outside vendors, determine the number of licenses for each program that you have.
 If a program has been installed on a computer for a long time, you may have to look back into records from prior fiscal year(s) to find this information.
 Keep in mind that the licenses for software that came pre-installed on a computer will be listed on the invoice for that computer.

 - Place an order for any software that is in use, but for which you do not have a license available.
-Check the Software page of the Information Technology Web site for information about programs available through University discounts.
+Check the Software page for information about programs available through University discounts.
 Any software not listed must be purchased from an outside vendor.